 - environmental operations.

-- deeming the aircraft to meet the Regulations (Section 12).The Deemed path is a method of compliance available to aircraft engaging in air navigation within Australia only through Section 12 (Deemed) of the Air Navigation (Aircraft Noise) Regulations 2018.
-For aircraft intending to undertake international air navigation, Deemed is not appropriate.
-Most aircraft owners/operators should be able to check their evidence in approximately 15 minutes.
-Access the Deemed self-service portal here.
+This is a method of compliance available to aircraft engaging in air navigation within Australia only through Section 12 (Deemed) of the Air Navigation (Aircraft Noise) Regulations 2018 and is the most common method of compliance.
+Most aircraft owners in Australia meet the Regulations through Section 12, because their aircraft holds existing international noise certification.
+For aircraft intending to undertake international air navigation, the Deemed path is not appropriate.

 - historical aircraft [Section 14(3)(b)]

 - non-scheduled flight/public interest [Section 14(3)(c) or 19(1)]